 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-- Melt the remaining 2 tablespoons butter.
+Melt the remaining 2 tablespoons of butter.
 Using a pastry brush, brush the pan with melted butter.
 Refrigerate the pans until the butter hardens.

 Look at that rise!
 This is called the belly, hump, or bump of a madeleine.